 Symptoms and Complications of a Fracture

-When the cause of a fracture is obvious, as in the case of trauma, the symptoms are also usually obvious: pain, swelling, and a limb that looks deformed or out of place.
-Not all broken bones are immediately obvious, though.
-A minor fracture or a fracture that doesn’t cause the bones to separate may not cause a broken appearance.
-Symptoms may include pain and swelling, difficulty moving part of the body, bruising, numbness, or tingling.
+When the cause of a fracture is apparent, as in the case of trauma, the symptoms are also usually obvious: pain, swelling, and a limb that looks deformed or out of place.

 Diagnosing and Treating Fractures

 The most common treatment for a broken bone is to splint it or use a cast.
 This helps to keep the bone stable and in the correct position while it heals.
-Moving the bone can cause the fracture to re-break and slows the healing process.
-Bones that are difficult to cast may be wrapped.
-For severe fractures and breaks, surgery may be needed to repair the damage.
-Pins may be used to hold fragments of bones together.
+Moving the bone can cause the fracture to re-break, slowing the healing process.

 What to Do if You Suffer Broken Bones on the Job

-Maritime accidents can easily result in broken bones, which may be serious enough to cause major damage, harm to organs, disability, chronic pain, and other issues.
-In many cases the accidents that lead to these fractures were preventable.
-Poor judgment by crew, failure to fix or maintain equipment, inadequate training, lack of communication equipment, and even substance use in crew can all result in accidents that cause fractures.
-In many of these cases, negligence can be determined and the employer may be considered liable.
+In many cases, the accidents that lead to these fractures were preventable.
+Poor judgment by the crew, failure to fix or maintain equipment, inadequate training, lack of communication equipment, and even substance use in the crew can all result in accidents that cause fractures.

-If you suffer a fracture in a maritime accident, get medical attention right away.
-Keep your records of treatment and file an accident report.
-If you feel that negligence was involved, be sure to contact a maritime lawyer and refuse to sign any agreements brought to you by your employer or the insurance company.
+If you feel that negligence was involved, contact a maritime lawyer and refuse to sign any agreements brought to you by your employer or the insurance company.
 Your lawyer can help you determine if these agreements are fair or if you are entitled to more compensation.
-A serious fracture could cost you the ability to work and earn an income or months of rehabilitation.
-If you are seriously injured, maritime laws may help you get the compensation you need.